-True life: I love to travel.
-The travel bug is real and once you have been bitten, there is no going back.
+Once the travel bug bites you, there is no going back.
 The one thing I hate about traveling is rounding up your fellow travelers and waiting for everyone to make a decision.
 I mean, if there is an Expedia deal, I am going for it!
 My impulsive tendencies finally got the best of me last year when I booked my first solo trip abroad.
 While Facebook reminders have been flooding me with memories all week, I thought I would put together some of my top solo travel tips for my fellow passport stamp fiends out there!

 1. Airport Pickup

 This was a huge mental lifesaver for me!
 After the 27 hour trip, it was the biggest stress relief to have a ride straight to my hotel waiting for me.
 Most hotels offer airport transportation, but you can also schedule a ride through a taxi service.
 Book this ahead of time to avoid the stress of navigation in a foreign city and focus on what you want to do AFTER your settled and rested.

 2. Copy the Important Stuff